jelix/jelix-skeleton-app/README.md

 cd myapp/
 ```

-The next thing to do is to "install" the application:
+The next thing to do is to setup the application:

 ```bash
 # copy the file where